 This wonderfully ornate and atmospheric Victorian market near Liverpool Street is worth a visit anyway but it will be especially interesting to Potter buffs who will recognise it as Diagon Alley.
 The blue door of the opticians in Bull's Head Passage was also used as the entrance to The Leaky Cauldron.

 ZSL London Zoo

 When Harry Potter visited the zoo with his cousin Dudley he realised he could converse with a Burmese Python and speak Parseltongue.
 The scene was filmed at the Reptile House in London Zoo and there is a display poster telling visitors all about it.

 Cruise the Thames - London RIB Voyages

-Harry flies along the Thames and over Tower Bridge on his broomstick in The Order of the Phoenix.
-But if your Nimbus 2000 isn’t working at the moment, don’t worry.
-Take a speedboat instead and “fly” your way along the river past London’s famous landmarks including Millennium Bridge that was destroyed by Death Eaters in The Half-Blood Prince.
+Harry flies along the Thames and over Tower Bridge on his Firebolt in The Order of the Phoenix.
+But if your broomstick isn’t working at the moment, don’t worry, take a speedboat instead and “fly” your way along the river past London’s famous landmarks including Millennium Bridge that was destroyed by Death Eaters in The Half-Blood Prince.

 Kings Cross station

 Come and see Platform 9 ¾ for real and have your picture taken with the luggage trolley as you embark upon your journey to Hogwarts.
 Nearby is the Harry Potter shop where you can wander among the wands until your heart’s content and stock up on magical memorabilia.